xinyadu/memory_docie/README.md

-# Argument Extraction by Generation
+# Dynamic Global Memory for Document-level Argument Extraction

-Code for paper "Document-Level Argument Extraction by Conditional Generation".
-NAACL 21'
+Code and data for paper the ACL 22 paper.

 ## Dependencies